-DOOR REMOVAL/REVERSAL INSTRUCTIONS (SOME MODELS)
+DOOR REMOVAL INSTRUCTIONS

-- Unscrew bottom hinge pin using adjustable wrench.
+- Remove three screws on bottom hinge and anti-tip bracket (if equipped) with 3/8" socket wrench. - 8.
+Install bottom hinge and anti-tip bracket (if equipped) on opposite side with the three screws removed from step 7. - Unscrew bottom hinge pin using adjustable wrench.
 Move hinge pin to other hole in hinge and tighten with adjustable wrench. - 10.
-Reverse door handles (see instruction on next page). - 11.
+Reverse door handles (see Handle Installation section). - 11.
 Move freezer and refrigerator door stops to opposite side.
 Before starting screws, use an awl to puncture the foam. - Position refrigerator door onto bottom hinge pin and screw center hinge pin through center hinge into top of door.
-Close refrigerator door to help align hinge hole. - 13.
-Tighten center hinge pin with adjustable wrench. - 14.
-Remove cabinet and hinge hole plugs and move to opposite side. - 15.
-Lower freezer door onto center hinge pin. - 16.
-Close freezer door.
-Lift up on handle side of door and grasp the thinnest part of the top hinge cover (which was removed in Step 2) and insert the thickest part between the doors on the handle side approximately 3 inches from the outside edge.
-This will ensure proper spacing.
+Close refrigerator door to help align hinge hole. - Tighten center hinge pin with adjustable wrench. - Remove cabinet and hinge hole plugs and move to opposite side. - 15.
+Lower freezer door onto center hinge pin. - Close freezer door.
+Have an assistant lift up on opposite side of door while tightening screws to install top hinge. - 17.
+There are two toe grille covers provided in your literature packet; one for the right side and one for the left side.
+Install the appropriate cover over the opening on the side opposite the anti-tip bracket, (see Figures A & B).